top of page

 is partnered with a live subject

-and written experiences of a living person.
+and the written experiences of a living person.

 The book is transformed from an object of the past